mad-lab/transit/src/pytransit/doc/source/tpp.rst

-**Interpretation:** To assess the quality of a dataset, I would recommend starting by looking at 3 primary statistics:
+**Interpretation:** To assess the quality of a dataset, I would recommend starting by looking at these primary statistics:

 #. **mapped reads**: should be on the order of several million
    mapped\_reads; if there is a significant reduction from total\_reads,